Using Natural Language Processing and Networks to Automate Structured Literature Reviews: An Application to Farmers Climate Change Adaptation: Introduction

-However, automated content analysis and extractive text summarization systems stem from machine learning and deep learning methodologies, commonly referred to as Black Box.
-This is because they make it difficult to theorize based on their results and to understand how text relationships are built \cite{bender_dangers_2021,rudin_stop_2019}.
-As they tend to rank and re-organize the text, which hinders interpretation.
-On the one hand, this hinders the understanding of the role of the extracted piece in the sentence \cite{wang_systematic_2021}.
-On the other hand, they might contain redundant information, which may result in a deficiency of information \cite{wang_systematic_2021}.
-Furthermore, these methodologies can also suffer from opacity \cite{burrell_how_2016}, namely opacity in terms of what text features the algorithm relied on to perform classifications.
-This leads to calls to stop using Black Box methodologies in favor of interpretable algorithms \cite{rudin_stop_2019} grounded in theory and that use tailored databases, as opposed to trained over all the data found in the web \cite{bender_dangers_2021}.
+However, automated content analysis and extractive text summarization systems stem from machine learning and deep learning methodologies.
+These approaches are often referred to as a `Black-Box' because they make it difficult to theorize based on their results and to understand how text relationships are built \cite{bender_dangers_2021,rudin_stop_2019}.
+As they tend to rank and re-organize the text, they hinder interpretation by domain expert.
+On the one hand, this hinders the understanding of the role of the extracted piece in the sentence and possible causal relationships explained in the text \cite{koh_empirical_2023,wang_systematic_2021}.
+On the other hand, they might contain redundant information, which may result in a deficiency of information \cite{koh_empirical_2023,wang_systematic_2021,batista_quantitative_2015}.
+Furthermore, these methodologies can be opaque \cite{koh_empirical_2023,burrell_how_2016}, in terms of what text features the algorithm relied on to perform classifications.
+This leads to calls to stop using Black-Box methodologies in favor of interpretable algorithms \cite{rudin_stop_2019} grounded in theory and that use tailored databases, as opposed to trained over all the data found in the web \cite{bender_dangers_2021}.

 In this work, we argue that using Natural Language Processing (NLP) descriptively (as opposed to predictively) offers interpretable methodologies to perform literature reviews when the results are sensibly visualized using networks.
-On the one hand, NLP is a range of computational techniques whose main goal is to provide machines with the capability to understand natural language by understanding its semantics.
-This means that “the machine understand[s] not just the statistical properties but also the meaning and context of, say, a certain word” \cite[p.~2]{jain_introduction_2022}.
-On the other hand, in its simplest form, a network is a collection of points (nodes) joined together in pairs by lines (edges).
+NLP is a range of computational techniques whose main goal is to provide machines with the capability to understand natural language by understanding its semantics.
+This means that “the machine understand[s] not just the statistical properties but also the meaning and context of, say, a certain word” \cite[p.2]{jain_introduction_2022}.
+At the same time, in its simplest form, a network is a collection of points (nodes) joined together in pairs by lines (edges).
 In research, many systems can be represented as networks, for example, the internet, social interactions, and collections of computers.
-Network analysis can be done through their different structures, properties, and metrics that can help uncover system patterns \cite{newman_networks_2017}.
+Network analysis can uncover system patterns through their different structures, properties, and metrics \cite{newman_networks_2017}.